Markets

 Cory Flemings graduated from the U.S. Military Academy at West Point where he earned a degree in Applied Mathematics and Mathematical Modeling.
 Cory was awarded the prestigious Olmsted Scholarship, where he completed two years as a guest graduate student in International Relations & Economics at the Hochschule St. Gallen in Switzerland.
 Cory took a position as VP Sales & Marketing with the Austrian firm, Knapp Logistics & Automation in 2001 and in 2004, moved to Executive Sales Manager at the German firm, Schaefer Systems International.
 He co-founded ABCO Automation in 2011, ABCO Automation of México in 2012, and ABCO Automation of Saudi Arabia in 2013.
 Over the past 20 years, Mr. Flemings has successfully spearheaded sales efforts in automated system sales featuring ASRS, mini-loads, carousels, picking systems, AGVs conveyors and sortation systems culminating in several sales efforts valued at $75 million.
 He served as the Global Sales Director for JBT Corporation’s Automated Guided Vehicle Division and is now the Daifuku Wynright Sr. Vice President of Sales and Marketing.

-Webinar | Optimizing Manufacturing Efficiency with ASRS Systems by Daifuku Intralogistics America
+On-Demand Webinar: Optimizing Manufacturing Efficiency with ASRS Systems by Daifuku Intralogistics America

 Current News